mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 The reference implementation of Sapling,
 `librustzcash <https://github.com/zcash/librustzcash>`_, was
-integrated in the Octez codebase during 2019.
+integrated in the Mavkit codebase during 2019.
 It will be proposed as part of a protocol amendment during 2020.

-Librustzcash and the Octez integration implement the protocol described in this `specification
+Librustzcash and the Mavkit integration implement the protocol described in this `specification
 <https://github.com/zcash/zips/blob/2e26bb072dfd5f842fe9e779bdec8cabeb4fa9bf/protocol/protocol.pdf>`_, version 2020.1.0.